 Instead of pebbles, the influx of solids may be dominated by cores undergoing type-I migration that park into super-Earth orbits.
 However, the formation of a giant planet would also prevent their migration, giving rise to an anti-correlation between the two populations \citep{izidoro2015}.

 Finally, another possible explanation for the observed correlation is that the presence of the cold Jupiter has no significant effect on the formation of a super-Earth.
 Instead, the potential correlation simply emerges as a consequence of birth disk conditions: disks with more solid material inside $\sim 10$ au may promote the formation of both populations (see e.g. the discussion in \citealt{Zhu2018}).
-This can happen either by having a more massive disk or having a higher dust-to-gas ratio.
-Although there is still debate about the exact distribution of material in the disk \citep{mmen}, the slope in the distribution of solids in multiple planet systems seems to be significantly different from what models of gaseous disks can explain.
+This can happen either by having a more massive disk or having a higher dust-to-gas ratio (i.e. more solid material to form planets).
+Although there is still debate about the exact distribution of material in the protoplanetary disk \citep{mmen}, the distribution of solids in multiple planet systems seems to be significantly different from what models of gaseous disks can explain.
 This points towards a rearrangement of the solid material \citep{mmen_controversy}.

-In this work, we explore yet another possibility where the same giant planet blocking the pebbles or inwardly migrating planet cores could transport copious amounts of planetesimals from $\gtrsim1$ au to the inner regions.
-This would imply that terrestrial planets in such a scenario grow by planetesimal accretion, possibly assisted by the higher density of solids required to form the Jovian.
+In this work, we explore yet another possibility where the same giant planet blocking the pebbles or inwardly migrating planetary cores could transport copious amounts of planetesimals from $\gtrsim1$ au to the inner regions.
+This would imply that terrestrial planets in such a scenario grow by accreting planetesimals, possibly assisted by the higher density of solids required to form the Jovian.